openfaas/docs/docs/deployment/docker-swarm.md

 # Deployment guide for Docker Swarm

+> Note: If you need to use `sudo` to access the `docker` CLI then you should prefix this behind any shell scripts or CLIs used in this guide or any related tutorials.

 ## 1.0 Initialize Swarm Mode

 You can create a single-host Docker Swarm on your laptop with a single command.
 You don't need any additional software to Docker 17.06 or greater.
 You can also run these commands on a Linux VM or cloud host.